TEMPERAMENTS VI: Kirnberger IIIEntire Contents Copyright © 2013 CBH

 1. Tune your c'' (that’s the c one octave above middle c'!) to a tuning fork, and tune middle c' in absolute perfect tune below it.

-2. Now we want to determine the e' a perfect third above middle c': This will be a revelation if you have never heard a perfect third before—Your violinist friends are going to find it unbearably flat, but we want it in perfect tune.
+2. Now we want to determine the e' a pure third above middle c': This will be a revelation if you have never heard a pure third before—Your violinist friends are going to find it unbearably flat, but we want it in perfect tune.
 (Hint—if you split your interval over the octave, you will find it easier to hear because the speed of the beats is halved.
 Stretch your left hand to play the interval of a tenth from c to e'.)

 3. Next, the hard part.
 Make all the fifths around the circle between C and E equally narrow and rough.
 We are dividing the comma among these four fifths, instead of the twelve of equal temperament, so they are going to be three times as out of tune as the equal tempered fifths we know and love on the piano.
-To tune a narrow fifth, first tune it perfectly, then lower the top note (or raise the bottom note) until you can’t bear it any more.
+To tune a narrow fifth, first tune it pure, then lower the top note (or raise the bottom note) until you can’t bear it any more.
 That’s probably about a quarter of a comma!
 All your fifths C–G, G–D, D–A and A–E should sound equally rough.
 Don’t move your c' or e'—you've already tuned them, and must keep that interval as the beautiful perfect third.
 (Actually, it wasn’t that hard, was it?)

 Again, when you are happy with your middle octave, you must bring the rest of your instrument into tune with what you have done.
 Tune down in octaves, and up in octaves, then tune the other choirs in tune with your first register by proceeding from bass to treble, checking as you go.
-If your c'–e' is perfect in the middle of the keyboard, it should also be perfect everywhere else.
+If your c'–e' is pure in the middle of the keyboard, it should also be pure everywhere else.

 Learn this temperament well, because it forms a good base for further exploration of temperaments on the subsequent pages.